U.S. Citizenship and Immigration Services

 Italy, Algeria, Andorra, France, Gibraltar, Holy See, Libya, Malta, Mauritania, Monaco, Morocco, Portugal, San Marino, Spain, Tunisia, and Western Sahara.

-The USCIS Rome District and Field Offices are located in the Consular Building at the U.S. Embassy in Rome, on the corner of Via Veneto and Via Boncompagni.
+The USCIS Europe, Middle East and Africa (EMEA) District Office and Rome Field Office are located in the Consular Building at the U.S. Embassy in Rome, on the corner of Via Veneto and Via Boncompagni.

 Please see the various links for further information on our services and InfoPass appointments.

-The USCIS is responsible for the administration of immigration and naturalization adjudication functions and establishing immigration services’ policies and priorities.
+The USCIS Rome Field Office is responsible for the administration of immigration and naturalization adjudication functions and establishing immigration services’ policies and priorities.

 These functions include: